Job Development Professional

 Academic Concerns during a Course

-Final examinations are held on the last scheduled class of the fall, winter, and spring semesters.
+Final examinations are held on the last scheduled class of the fall, winter, and spring semesters, unless indicated otherwise .

 Failure to attend an exam, without prior notification and valid documentation, will result in a mark of zero, (0%).

-Students are advised to seek academic assistance directly from their faculty or program support if concerns arise.
+Students are advised to seek academic assistance directly from their faculty, or Program Assistant if concerns arise.
 Students are also encouraged to access the various support services available that will enhance their learning experience at Conestoga College.
 For further academic and student assistance please review the links below: